 14 Zig interoperability with C

-In this chapter, we are going to discuss the interoperability of Zig with C. We have discussed at Section 9.11 how to build C code using the zig compiler.
+In this chapter, we are going to discuss the interoperability of Zig with C. We have discussed at Section 9.11 how you can use the zig compiler to build C code.
 But we haven’t discussed yet how to actually use C code in Zig.
 In other words, we haven’t discussed yet how to call and use C code from Zig.

 14.1 How to call C code from Zig

-In summary, Zig have great interoperability with C. But if you want to call C code from Zig you will have to perform the following steps:
+In summary, Zig have great interoperability with C. If you want to call any C code from Zig, you have to perform the following steps:

 • import a C header file into your Zig code.